-“Just as many people in the valley work for Android companies like Google as work for Apple,” Lemley said in an e- mail, referring to Google Inc. (GOOG)’s Android operating system that some Samsung products use.
+“Just as many people in the valley work for Android companies like Google as work for Apple,” Lemley said in an e- mail, referring to Google Inc. (GOOG:US)’s Android operating system that some Samsung products use.
 “I expect that a Silicon Valley jury will be more technologically sophisticated than most, and that may work in Samsung’s favor.”

 Four jurors have been dismissed.
 Koh said she would reject a request by William Lee, a lawyer for Apple, to dismiss for “for cause” another juror who said he owns shares in Google.

 “His credibility, as far as I’m concerned, I believe it when he says he can be fair and impartial,” Koh said, noting that the juror said his family owns many Apple products.
 “For right now he’s been solid that he can be fair and impartial, so he’s staying on,” Koh said.